retsoced/sprockets/README.md

 ### About Page

+The About page can be configured to have the staff column appear on the left or right side as well as not show at all.
+Configure `show_staff` to true to have the staff menu appear, and configure `staff_display` to left or right to determine which side it appears.
+The page content will display on the opposite side of the staff menu, or take up the full page if it is hidden.

+#### Staff

+Staff are displayed in an automatically populated menu based on the children within the about folder.
+In each folder there will need to be a `bio.md` file and a `bio-image.jpg` file.
+The image should be square, and no smaller than 400px square.

+#### Instagram feed

+You can also enable your Instagram feed on this page and it will appear at the bottom of the page, full width.

 ### Contact Page
 ![contact page layouts](contact-page-layouts.jpg)
 The contact page has a custom address block that automatically populates the business address information based on the settings configured in the `sprockets.yaml` file.
 The page can be configured to be 1 or 2 columns, and the business address block can be configured to be on the right or the left if `two_column` is set to true, and setting `address:` to left or right.
-The page content will then appear on the aopposite side as the address or below the address if `two_column` is set to false.
+The page content will then appear on the opposite side as the address or below the address if `two_column` is set to false.
 This page also utilizes the contact form plugin.

+The hero image of the map can be changed by editing the `map.jpg` file in the contact folder, and changing the `hero_image:` name in the page's front matter.

+**reCaptcha Contact Form**

 ### Thanks